 It belongs to the family Rutaceae, originating from South- East Asia.
 It is an evergreen plant with white scented flowers with decorative orange and round fruits.
 It prefers sunny places and frequent watering: the fruits of the ornamental plants aren’t edible.

 The Callistemon belongs to the family Myrtaceae and it is an evergreen shrub originating from Australia and New Caledonia.
-It has light green, thin, elongated and at the end of the branches it produces the characteristic red flower in the shape of spike or bottle brush (actually, the little flowers are very small and the only fleshy part) and from here the name of the plant “little broom”.
+It has light green, thin, elongated and at the end of the branches it produces the characteristic red flower in the shape of spike or bottle brush (actually, the little flowers are very small and the only fleshy part) that’s why it is called “little broom”.

 The Carissa macrocarpa (or grandiflora) belongs to the family Apocynaceae and it originates from the sub-tropical regions of South Africa.
 For this reason it is also known as Natal Plum (from the name of an African region).
 It is an evergreen thorny shrub that produces oval, fleshy and bright green leaves and beautiful, white, star-shaped and scented flowers.
 Like all the plants in its family the Carissa is poisonous but it generates fruits that have the shape of small red eggs that, once ripe, are perfectly edible.